 NG-348 is the first T-SIGn virus and is designed to drive T-cell immune responses locally within the tumor microenvironment.
-It is a transgene-modified variant of enadenotucirev encoding two immunomodulatory MiTe proteins in its genome.
-The two MiTe proteins encoded within NG-348 are:
+It is a transgene-modified variant of enadenotucirev encoding two immunomodulatory membrane integrated T-cell proteins within NG-348:

 - A membrane anchored full-length human CD80